petersmagnusson/base62/README.md

 # base62

-base62 (A-Za-z0-9) encoding and decoding.
+base62 ``[0-9A-Za-z]`` encoding and decoding.
 Typescript implementation.

-For several smaller sizes, base62 encoding is the same length as base64, including many sizes relevant in crypto contexts.

 This algorithm has no restrictions on the input.
 The resulting length is only a function of the length of the input (not the contents).

-The algorithm is close to theoretical optimum for base62 - eg if the entire binary content were treated as a single integer.
-For input sizes less than 227 bytes, it is optimal; if we restrict input sizes to be a multiple of 4 bytes (32 bits), then for sizes up to 812 bytes it is optimal, and for sizes up to 7051 bytes it is behind optimum by at most one character.
+It uses big integer modulus operations and works in chunks of size 256 bits.
+It only encodes whole-byte inputs (not fractions of a byte).

 Performance of base62 is generally much worse than base64.
 This implementation is fairly fast, but the focus has been on optimality of encoding, in particular for smaller sizes, and correctness.

+The algorithm is close to theoretical optimum for base62 (eg if the entire binary content were treated as a single integer).

+## Background

+In contexts where we have restricted set of characters to choose from, base64 is suitable for large amounts of binary data, both for density and speed of encoding/decoding.
+However, the need to encode large amounts of binary data in 'printable character' format has become less of a concern over time, while we have had an increase in situations where we need to encode smaller amounts of binary data .
+The largest set of printable characters that are permitted in most common contexts is alphanumerics ``[0-9A-Za-z]``.

+Notably, or several common smaller sizes of bit strings, optimal base62 encoding results in the same lengths of characters as base64.

     import { arrayBufferToBase62, base62ToArrayBuffer } from 'base62'
     const encoded = arrayBufferToBase62((new TextEncoder).encode('Hello World!'))